-After you have signed up for an email service, add the people who are interested in joining your email list.
-Just make sure that the people you are adding to the email list have given you permission to do so.
+After you have signed up for an email service, add the people interested in joining your email list.
+Just make sure that the people you are adding to the email list have permitted you to do so.
 If they have not, your emails to them will be considered spam and could start bouncing back.

 Research Other Artists

-Sign up for several artists email list and take note of what they are doing.
+Sign up for several artists’ email lists and note what type of content they are sending to their followers.

-The best way to learn how to sell your art is by studying artists who are already successfully selling their art online.
+A great way to learn how to sell your art is by studying artists already successfully selling their art online.

 What to observe:

-Are they just trying to sell their artwork or do they provide valuable content?
+- Are they just trying to sell their artwork or provide valuable content?

 Decide On An Email Schedule

-At this point, you have people on your email list and you have a good idea of what type of content you will be sending to your list.
+At this point, you have people on your email list, and you have a good idea of what type of content you will be sent to your list.

-This will be a good time to decide on how often you will be sending out emails.
+This will be an excellent time to decide on how often you will be sending out emails.

 I suggest sending out newsletters once a month at first.
 This will get you the habit of sending emails on a regular schedule.

-You can always decide to increase the number of emails you send out at a later date, but first, it is important to get yourself use to writing a newsletter every month.
+You can always decide to increase the number of emails you send out later, but first, it is essential to get yourself used to write a newsletter every month.

-It is easy to use the excuse that you do not have anything to say and put the newsletters on the back-burner.
+It is easy to use the excuse that you do not have anything to say and put an email newsletter on the back-burner.